Frequently Asked Questions

 Our prices are arranged so that every runner automatically gets the group discount, because they are in fact part of the large group running that race.
 Almost all of our races are composed of several hundred runners (sometimes well over a thousand) and it is because of these numbers that we can offer a high quality experience while still charging an entry fee well below what you might expect or find at comparable events elsewhere.

 We do offer a discount to those who sign up early, since early sign-ups allow us to plan better and lower the overall costs of the race.
-Similarly, we include an additional charge for those who sign up late, since the accomodation of race entries in the last two weeks before a race increases the per-runner cost.
+Similarly, we include an additional charge for those who sign up late, since the accommodation of race entries in the last two weeks before a race increases the per-runner cost.

 The other exception for discounts is for those who volunteer at one race and then partipate at a later one.
 Those volunteers receive a discounted (and sometimes free) race entry.